fastforwardlabs/convnetplayground/README.md

 ### Model Explorer
 In this section the user is introduced to a list of well known CNN models and are able to explore visualizations of the layers and neurons within each model.

+Select Model

+We present implementations of a various model architectures using their standardized implementations provided in the Keras model zoo.
+These models are laid out in order of increasing complexity (number of layers).
+To explore the model in more detail, the user can select the "more info" button which provides an accessible table listing out each layer in the model.